 This anxiety disorder doesn’t just affect young children.
 Read one high school student’s vivid account of daily life with SM here.

 Obviously, this has enormous impacts on a child’s performance in school.
 Teachers who suspect selective mutism should immediately talk to the student’s parents and previous teachers, as well as schedule time with a school counselor.
 Students diagnosed with SM may qualify for an IEP/504 plan and need certain accommodations to help them succeed.

 Selective mutism is a complex disorder, and no one treatment will work for every child affected.
 This is why it’s important to involve an expert whenever possible.
 The recommendations listed here are not intended to replace expert advice but may offer some possible ideas to help teachers dealing with this issue in the classroom.
 (If you’re helping to compile an IEP/504 plan, click here for a detailed list from the Selective Mutism Organization.)

 Kids with SM often chatter comfortably with adults and kids they already know, but new environments and unfamiliar faces stimulate their silence.
 Allow the student to arrive early, say 30 minutes before the other kids, and spend some time in the classroom alone with their parents.
 Gradually, the teacher can fade into this warm-up time, becoming a familiar and comforting face.

 Try nonverbal strategies.

-Don’t allow selective mutism to keep a child from participating and learning.
-Early on, allow them to use thumbs up/thumbs down, pointing, nodding, and other non-verbal communication skills as needed.
-Over time, the goal will be to move to verbal strategies, but in the meantime, this allows learning to continue.
+Don’t allow SM to keep a child from participating and learning.
+Allow them to use thumbs up/thumbs down, pointing, nodding, and other non-verbal communication skills as needed.
 For older students who can write, some teachers find success with whiteboards, where the student writes their question or response rather than speaking it out loud.

 Use the buddy system.